xdevelnet-unmaintained/ruleset/README.md

-##Just a few rules that should be followed while programming and working with Xdevelnet
+##Xdevelnet developing ruleset

-Some rules are related to C programming language.
+Some rules might be related to C programming language.

-1. Use c99 standart, just to make possible declare variables where u want and assign values at declaration.
+1. Use c99 standard, just to be able to declare variables where you want and assign values at declaration.
 But make possible to easily rewrite code to c89:

-    * Do not use variable lenght arrays, use [m,c]alloc() instead;
+    * Do not use variable length arrays, use [m,c]alloc() instead;
-    * Do not use bool types (you probably can avoid it, bool is not bool 4 real);
+    * Do not use bool types, you probably can avoid it.
+Also, bool is not bool for real;
     * Do not EVER use any gnu standart (gnu89, gnu99).
-Keep your code clear.
+Keep your code clean.

 2. Take care about memory management:

     * Never use malloc() in critical applications.
-Returned non-null value (pointer TBH) from malloc() does not mean, that u can succesfully use whole allocated memory;
+Returned non-null value (pointer TBH) from malloc() does not mean, that u can successfully use whole allocated memory;
-    * When allocing array of pointers, use ``sizeof(void *)`` instead of ``sizeof(whatever_u_typed_at_ponter_type)``.
+    * When allocating array of pointers, use ``sizeof(void *)`` instead of ``sizeof(whatever_u_typed_at_ponter_type)``.
 Example:
     ```c
     int ***mem = malloc (sizeof(void *)*NUMBER_OF_ELEMENTS);
     ```
-    * Do not save floating pointers (or seeking/offset pointer) at array - better to hold seek/offset.
-It will be userful when reallocated memory gives u new pointer with different address;
+    * Do not save floating pointers (you can call it "seeking" or "offset" pointer) at array it is better to hold seek/offset.
+It will be useful when reallocated memory gives you new pointer with different address;
-    * Don't forget to NOT seek pointers without taking notice about pointer type.
-If u wanna seek with bytes, just typecast.
+    * Do not forget to NOT seek pointers without taking notice about pointer type.
+If you want to seek with bytes, just typecast it.

 3. Style: